TennisonPropertyLLP

 Our comprehensive marketing strategy will be explained together with the service level you can expect from Tennison.
 Any questions or concerns you have will also be addressed.

-Selecting an estate agent
+Selecting an Estate Agent

 Having established the value of your property and decided to go onto the market, you will need to choose an Agent to act for you.
 When considering which company to use, watch out for those suggesting inflated values (which can leave you languishing on the market whilst those around you sell.